tarun-singla/The-Dice-Game/README.md

-# Roll-a-dice
+# The-Dice-Game

-Roll two die and resolve all of your disputes 🙂.
+Roll two dice and resolve all of your disputes 🙂.